ITP-xStory/p5js-shaders/docs/examples/shaders_to_shapes.md

   background(255);

-  //pass the shader as a texture texture(shaderTexture);
+  // pass the shader as a texture
+  // anything drawn after this will have this texture. texture(shaderTexture);

   translate(-150, 0, 0);